 Exploring across several automotive companies, all French, almost 15 years ago I decided to join Danone Mexico and this served as the conduit to land in The Netherlands.
 I’ve been working in Amsterdam and living here with my family ever since.

 I recommend to all graduates interested in working in procurement – "be ready with your suitcase, laptop and passport!".
 Procurement is a great way to see the World.

 I’m 100% focused on packaging at the moment as Danone’s Global Director for paper-based packaging, which covers corrugated cardboard, compact board, beverage cartons and composite cans for infant milk formula.

 Some people might just say you're buying carboard boxes.
 Why is it so much more than this?

 You’re right.
 I buy boxes...and many of them!
 The most exciting part is that in previous decades, paper-based packaging was always in the shadow of plastic solutions.
 Today, more and more the world is shifting to paper-based packaging as it is the more sustainable solution for the future.
 We’re not only talking about secondary and tertiary packaging but also about the primary packaging too.
 You’ve probably seen things like the paper-based bottle.
 There’s a tremendous race for technology to develop cellulose-based materials so this makes my job really interesting.
 The packaging in 10 years time will be completely different to what it is now.

 "The likes of Amazon are gobbling up boxes!"

 The demand for carboard boxes has totally changed.
-The incredible growth of E-commerce, particularly due to Covid, has changed the whole playing field.
+The incredible growth of e-commerce, particularly due to Covid, has changed the whole playing field.
 Even a few years ago, could you have imagined a 75 year old person ordering things through the internet?
 The likes of Amazon have made it so easy and they’re gobbling up boxes!
-The pandemic has touched a generation that might never been a major part of e-Commerce.
+The pandemic has touched a generation that might never have been a major part of e-Commerce.

 What is the secret to excellent procurement of packaging?